seamusdemora/PiFormulae/AddRealTimeClock.md

       $ sudo reboot
       ```

     There are several other parameters that may be specified; see [the README documentation](https://github.com/raspberrypi/firmware/blob/master/boot/overlays/README) for details.
-One of the key parameters of this overlay when the RTC is being used as a *wake-up source* is the `wakeup-source` parameter.
+We shall see below that a key parameter for using the RTC to control power to the RPi is `wakeup-source`; these details will show one way to use the RTC to apply power to the RPi, causing it to boot from an OFF state.
+For now, we'll continue the steps required to configure the RTC for general timekeeping.

 10. Verify the driver is now in control of the RTC: `0x68` is replaced by `UU`: